Adrenaline

 FAQs

-ADRENALINE is used to treat cardiac arrest, hypotension due to septic shock and life-threatening allergic reactions.
+Adrenaline is used to treat cardiac arrest, hypotension due to septic shock and life-threatening allergic reactions.

-ADRENALINE is used to increase blood flow to the heart and increase the chance of restoring a heartbeat in cardiac arrest.
-ADRENALINE increases mean arterial blood pressure in adult patients with hypotension associated with septic shock.
+Adrenaline is used to increase blood flow to the heart and increase the chance of restoring a heartbeat in cardiac arrest.
+Adrenaline increases mean arterial blood pressure in adult patients with hypotension associated with septic shock.
 It is also used to increase blood flow through veins by constricting blood vessels and helps to relax the muscles, which block the airways and allow breathing to return to normal in allergic reactions due to foods, drugs, insect stings or bites or any other allergens.

-ADRENALINE is not recommended in thyrotoxicosis and narrow-angle glaucoma.
+Adrenaline is not recommended in thyrotoxicosis and narrow-angle glaucoma.
 It may worsen the patient's condition.

-ADRENALINE should be used with extreme caution in patients with brain damage or brain disorders such as stroke due to the increased risk of worsening the patient's condition.
+Adrenaline should be used with extreme caution in patients with brain damage or brain disorders such as stroke due to the increased risk of worsening the patient's condition.
 Appropriate dose adjustments or replacement with a suitable alternative may be required in some cases based on the clinical condition of the patient.